casahaciendadetejeros-cloud/Log-Book/replit.md

 ## Overview

 A full-stack web application for managing tourist visitor registrations with an admin dashboard for data management and reporting.
 The system provides two main interfaces: a tourist registration form where visitors can register themselves and receive a control number, and an admin dashboard for viewing, managing, and exporting visitor data.
 Built with a modern React frontend using shadcn/ui components and an Express.js backend with PostgreSQL database integration.
+Features a green and red color scheme with comprehensive PDF export capabilities.

 ## User Preferences